 \subsection{Saliency Map Generator}

-A straightforward approach to producing a saliency map is to manipulate the input image by removing image regions and measuring the effect this has on the similarity score.
-If a large drop in similarity is measured, then the region must be of significance to the score.
-If almost no change was measured, then the model considers the image region irrelevant.
-The saliency map is generated from this approach by averaging the similarity scores for each pixel location over all instances where it was removed from the input.
-The challenge then is to determine how to manipulate the input image to discover these important regions.
-We adapt and compare four saliency methods: Sliding Window~\cite{zeilerECCV2014}, RISE~\cite{Petsiuk2018rise}, LIME~\cite{lime:kdd16}, and Mask~\cite{fong_iccv_2017}.
-We now describe how we adapt these models for our task; additional details on each method can be found in the appendix.
+Most ``black box'' methods produce a saliency map by measuring the effect manipulating the input image (\eg, by removing image regions) has on a model's similarity score.
+If a large drop in similarity is measured, then the region must be significant.
+If almost no change is measured, then the model considers the image region irrelevant.
+The saliency map is generated by averaging the similarity scores for each pixel over all instances where it was altered.
+The challenge is determining the best way of manipulating the input image to discover these important regions.
+A key benefit of ``black box'' methods is that they do not require having access to underlying model parameters.
+We compare three black box methods: a simple Sliding Window baseline~\cite{zeilerECCV2014}, LIME~\cite{lime:kdd16}, which determines how much super-pixel regions affect the model predictions, and RISE~\cite{Petsiuk2018rise}, an efficient high-performing method that constructs a saliency map using random masking.
+We also compare to ``white box'' learned Mask~\cite{fong_iccv_2017}, which was selected due to its high performance and tendency to produce compact saliency maps.
+We now describe how we adapt these models for our task; see appendix for additional details on each method.

 {\bf Computing similarity scores}.
-Each saliency method we compare was designed to operate on a single image and to measure the effect manipulating the image has on the prediction of a specific object class.
-However, an image similarity model’s predictions are made for two or more images.
-Let us consider the case described in Section~\ref{sec:attributes} where we are just comparing two images, a query image (\ie the image we want to produce an explanation for), and a reference image, although our approach extends to consider multiple reference images.
+Each saliency method we compare is designed to operate on a single image, and measures the effect manipulating the image has on the prediction of a specific object class.
+However, an image similarity model's predictions are arrived at using two or more input images.
+Let us consider the case where we are comparing only two images -- a query image (\ie the image we want to produce an explanation for) and a single reference image, although our approach extends to consider multiple reference images.
 Even though we do not have access to a class label, we can measure the effect manipulating an image has on the similarity score between the query and reference images.
-Two approaches are possible: manipulate both images, or manipulate only the query image.
+Two approaches are possible: manipulating both images, or only the query image.